-Status: Usually shipped within 24 - 48 hours
+Availability: Usually despatched within 24 - 48 hours

 for mixed choir (SATB div) a cappella Text: English (William Shakespeare) Duration: 4'30'' Difficulty: 3/5 Use: Wedding, Civil Ceremony, Shakespeare, Love

 William Shakespeare’s famous sonnet (‘Let me not to the marriage of true minds Admit impediments’), often used at weddings and civil ceremonies, is here set to beautiful, fresh music by young composer Ed Newton-Rex.
 The mostly homophonic setting employs the composer’s distinctive close harmonies, which, together with short phrases and natural rhythm, serve to add greater meaning to the poignant and moving text.
 Spells of parallel and contrary motion in the inner parts are intended in some way to reflect important elements of the commitment two people make to each other in marriage or partnership.
 Sonnet 116 is sure to add an unforgettable moment to a happy couple’s special day, and would also be an excellent addition to concerts using a theme of love.

-Ed was both a chorister and a choral scholar in the Choir of King’s College, Cambridge, and has written for a number of groups, including The King’s Singers, VOCES8 and the Choir of King’s College, Cambridge.
+Ed Newton-Rex Ed was both a chorister and a choral scholar in the Choir of King’s College, Cambridge, and has written for a number of groups, including The King’s Singers, VOCES8 and the Choir of King’s College, Cambridge.
 He has also composed music for theatre in London’s West End.
 The technology company he founded, Jukedeck, is working on artificial intelligence in music and has won several awards including a Cannes Innovation Lion.
 He lectures and writes about the intersection of artificial intelligence and creativity.